-Love as you know it looks like this.
-When you love someone, you tend to feel good around them, smile more around them, and think about them all the time because it makes you feel good to think about them, and you tend to get some sort of pleasure from being near them whether it is romantic or platonic you feel in a sense good around them.
+Love, as you know, it looks like this.
+When you love someone, you tend to feel good around them, smile more around them, and think about them all the time because it makes you feel good to think about them, and you tend to get some pleasure from being near them whether it is romantic or platonic you feel in a sense good around them.

-This is how people who have been in active addiction for a couple years view love.
+This is how people who have been inactive addiction for a couple of years view love.
 I love my drug of choice.
 It makes me feel good, better than having friends, and better than the love from my family.
 Because my family loves me and I love my drug of choice, I can use their love to obtain my love.

-Because your limbic system controls the chemical, oxytocin, that is responsible for that loving feeling.
+Because your limbic system controls the chemical oxytocin that is responsible for that loving feeling.
 Many drugs of choice flood the limbic system with dopamine and large amounts of dopamine.
 Way more dopamine than anything you could give them.
-When your limbic system is corrupt there is nothing you can do but give them tough love and treatment to fix it.
+When your limbic system is corrupt, you can do nothing but give them tough love and treatment to fix it.